 ESS2.
 Earth’s Systems

 5-ESS2-1.
-Use a model to describe the cycling of water on Earth between the geosphere, biosphere, hydrosphere, and atmosphere through evaporation, precipitation, absorption, surface runoff, condensation, and transpiration.
+Use a model to describe the cycling of water through a watershed through evaporation, precipitation, absorption, surface runoff, and condensation.

 State Assessment Boundary:

-Explanations of mechanisms that drive the cycle are not expected in state assessment.
+Transpiration or explanations of mechanisms that drive the cycle are not expected in state assessment.

 5-ESS2-2.
-Describe and graph the amounts and percentages of salt water in the ocean; fresh water in lakes, rivers, and ground water; and fresh water frozen in glaciers and polar ice caps to provide evidence about the availability of fresh water in Earth’s biosphere.
+Describe and graph the relative amounts of salt water in the ocean; fresh water in lakes, rivers, and ground water; and fresh water frozen in glaciers and polar ice caps to provide evidence about the availability of fresh water in Earth’s biosphere.

-Clarification Statement:

-Nearly all of Earth’s available water is in the ocean; most fresh water is in glaciers or underground.

 State Assessment Boundary:

 Inclusion of the atmosphere is not expected in state assessment.